 Someone tells you that they have a buyer for your home.
 This probably one of the most misunderstood aspects of selling a home.
 The odds of this happening is incredibly small.
 Why?
 Well, you are counting on a buyer wanting your home, on your street, in that size and style, with your amenities and features, approved for the price you want, at the time you want to sell, who is ready to buy it at the price you want.
 It’s the proverbial needle in the haystack.
 That is not to say that we can’t find you the buyer once we begin marketing your property, but at that point we have started to filter out those who don’t meet some of the criteria I just referred to.
 Don’t believe it, its a bait and switch technique.
 Those ‘buyers’ somehow magically disappear after the contract gets signed.

 Commission.
 Ah yes, the elephant in the interview room.
 Many new real estate agents are petrified of this question.
 By law, commissions are negotiable, but offices and agents can set their own fees and stick to them if they choose.
 My point on this topic is that you choose someone based on what their skills are, their reputation, and their plan to accomplish what you set out to do.
 Savings can be real, or they can disappear in the blink of an eye, when you consider that agents are paid anywhere from one to three percent (per side) of the total price of the property.
-With Calgary homes selling currently at around 97% of list price ( my average is over 98%), it’s a very small piece of the overall pie, and can get absorbed pretty quickly in the sale of a home that went for much less than you were assured you could get.
+With Calgary homes selling currently just under 97% of list price ( my average is over 98%), it’s a very small piece of the overall pie, and can get absorbed pretty quickly in the sale of a home that went for much less than you were assured you could get.
 Put that down the list, not at the top.
 (Also true for lawyers, plumbers, electricians, dentists….)

-‘I get recipes and a free pumpkin every year’.
+‘I get recipes and a free calendar every year’.
 Everyone loves soft, warm and fuzzy touches in their life.
 That has nothing to do with how knowledgeable or proven an agent is in your market.
 Like having integrity, being a nice person is a fine attribute, but that’s one item of a long list that should be important when you’ve finally sold your home or purchased your dream home.
 Ok, so what should you be looking for?

 Rapport.
 Does the person you are considering share some of your values, seem to understand what you are trying to accomplish, and have some ideas that you hadn’t considered?
 Does he or she tell you the ABSOLUTE truth, or do they sugar coat things in order to get your approval.
 As I tell every client, the truth is always there.
 It just takes time for it to reveal itself, and you don’t want to choose someone based on what you want to hear.
 Good or bad, you need someone who will tell it like it is.